-Our research shows that health professionals are aware that people need support for well-being, yet often feel unable to provide or prioritise it.
-The reluctance to "[open] up a can of worms" 56 emanated from fear that patients would raise issues they feel ill-equipped or poorly resourced to address.57.
-This reflects what is taught within student education58 and what is valued in wider professional paradigms.^{59,60} These shape what is viewed as 'real work',47 what aspects of a patient's experience capture people's attention,59, and crucially, what areas of practice they feel confident, and knowledgeable to address.
-When health professionals feel they do not have the skills and knowledge to support people's well-being, it contributes to discomfort, guilt, 18,61, distress33 and inadequacy.^{61,62} The awareness of 'missed care'16 contributed to feelings of frustration, powerlessness, and resignation in our participants; over time, this might contribute to disengagement62 or dehumanisation63 and potentially, moral injury.64 This may be exacerbated by the Covid pandemic which has placed significant pressures on healthcare systems, staff, and on communities.
-Within the current culture of care, health professionals may manage their emotional response by focusing on the areas where they feel they have knowledge, skills, and competence, doing what their best in the situation.
-Our work suggests that addressing health professionals' experiences is imperative to enabling holistic support for people with stroke as care that supports the whole person can only take place within systems which value and uphold the well-being and personhood of all - patients, family and health professionals.21,23,65,66
+Our research shows that health professionals are aware that people need support for well-being, and yet often feel unable to provide or prioritise it.
+The reluctance to '[open] up a can of worms' 56 emanated from fear that patients would raise issues that they feel illequipped or poorly resourced to address.
+This reflects what is taught within student education and what is valued in wider professional paradigms.
+59,60 These shape what is viewed as 'real work',47 what aspects of a patient's experience capture people's attention and crucially, what areas of practice they feel confident and knowledgeable to address.
+When health professionals feel that they do not have the skills and knowledge to support people's wellbeing, it contributes to discomfort, guilt, 18,61 distress 33 and inadequacy.
+61,62 The awareness of 'missed care' 16 contributed to feelings of frustration, powerlessness and resignation in our participants; over time, this might contribute to disengagement or dehumanisation and potentially, moral injury.
+This may be exacerbated by the coronavirus disease pandemic, which has placed significant pressures on healthcare systems, staff and on communities.
+Within the current culture of care, health professionals may manage their emotional response by focusing on the areas where they feel they have knowledge, skills and competence, doing their best in the situation.
+Our work suggests that addressing health professionals' experiences is imperative to enabling holistic support for people with stroke as care that supports the whole person can only take place within systems that value and uphold the well-being and personhood of all-patients, family and health professionals.
+21,23,65,66